Shadies5/bookcase-page/README.md

 # Book_Case_App
-Book case app allows users to search for books and can also allow the user add or remove the desired books from the library
+Developed this app during Black CodHer Bootcamp.
+Book case app allows users to search for books and can also allow the user add or remove the desired books from the libraryBook case app allows users to search for books and can also allow the user add or remove the desired books from the library